 Asset Management operates under the brand name ACTIAM.
 ACTIAM qualifies as a manager (beheerder) of alternative investment funds.
-With around 100 employees, ACTIAM manages investment funds structured as funds for joint account (fonds voor gemene rekening) or as investment companies with variable capital (beleggingsmaatschappij met veranderlijk kapitaal), each of which qualifies as an alternative investment fund.
-ACTIAM provides (i) alternative investment funds to distribution partners (such as VIVAT product lines Life Corporate, Individual Life and P&C, as well as Rabobank, Volksbank N.V. and other (external) distribution partners), in addition to direct distribution via the brand ACTIAM; (ii) a full range of asset management services to institutional customers; and (iii) portfolio management (administration) to a selected group of partners.
-ACTIAM intends to expand internationally with its strong propositions in Impact Investing and responsible investment funds and investment solutions.
-To this end, ACTIAM is in the process of applying for an UCITS and AIFMD license in Luxembourg.
+With around 100 employees, ACTIAM manages alternative investment funds structured as funds for joint account (fonds voor gemene rekening) or as investment companies with variable capital (beleggingsmaatschappij met veranderlijk kapitaal).
+ACTIAM provides: (i) alternative investment funds to investors through (affiliated and non-affiliated) distribution partners and through direct distribution via the brand ACTIAM; (ii) a full range of asset management services to institutional customers; (iii) portfolio management (administration) to a selected group of partners; and (iv) starting mid 2018 an online direct distribution platform aimed at retail clients under the Zwitserleven brand.
+ACTIAM intends to expand internationally with its strong propositions in Impact Investing, responsible investment funds and investment solutions.
+To this end, ACTIAM is amongst others setting up activities in Luxembourg to allow for the management and distribution of Luxembourg domiciled UCITS and AIFMD funds.

-As per 30 June 2017, ACTIAM had EUR 54.1 billion of assets under management.
-The majority of assets under ACTIAM's management are VIVAT own account assets and assets of the other product lines of VIVAT, which together represented 78% of total assets under management as at 30 June 2017.
+As per 31 December 2017, ACTIAM had EUR 54.1 billion of assets under management.
+The majority of assets under ACTIAM's management are VIVAT own account assets and assets of the other product lines of VIVAT, which together represented 79% of total assets under management as at 31 December 2017.
 ACTIAM mainly invests in Euro government bonds, Euro credit, European equities and tracks global equities indexes.
 ACTIAM cooperates with external managers for specialist asset classes such as U.S., Asian and emerging markets equities, leveraged loans, emerging markets debt and high yield bonds.
 VIVAT notes that ACTIAM is the sixth largest alternative investment fund provider for Dutch retail investors, with a market share of 6.1% as of 30 June 2017 (measured in assets under management).
 As of 1 July 2017, ACTIAM appointed BNP Paribas Securities Services as service provider for middle and back office asset management operations, fund and investment accounting and reporting services.